An Finish-of-Life Companion

 In these remaining moments, Anastacio’s jaw dropped open in a smile and he held Bianchi’s hand tight.

-Cowl Picture: Sandi Bianchi is a neighborhood demise doula with roots in Casacuarán, Mexico.
+Cowl Picture: Sandi Bianchi is an area dying doula with roots in Casacuarán, Mexico.
 (Credit score: Sandi Bianchello)

-Josie Halporn is a fourth-year journalism pupil at Northwestern College.
+Josie Halporn is a fourth-year journalism scholar at Northwestern College.
 She is initially

-from Boston, MA, and likewise research psychology and Portuguese.
+from Boston, MA, and in addition research psychology and Portuguese.

-Zella Milfred is a fourth-year undergraduate pupil finding out journalism and environmental coverage at Northwestern College.
+Zella Milfred is a fourth-year undergraduate scholar learning journalism and environmental coverage at Northwestern College.
 Beforehand she has served as an editorial intern at Madison Journal in Madison, WI.